 Less Noise: We will continue to not allow any outdoor activities after 6 p.m. on weekdays and to restrict weekend outdoor activities to only a very small number of official school activities held only on Saturdays and only during daylight hours.
-For example, we have taken great care to design our July 30 Admissions Carnival to keep activities away from adjoining properties and reduce noise from the event.
-Please contact us to let us know how we did.
 We also will move and improve the North Tustin Campus’ sound system so the noise level of outdoor announcements will be reduced for our neighbors.

 Your Questions Answered

 If you are adding students, how can you be reducing the allowed intensity?

 Will adding 100 students mean adding 100 more cars to local traffic?